Robust Subspace Clustering via Thresholding: Introduction

 Lerman and Zhang \cite{lerman_robust_2011} consider the problem of recovering multiple subspaces from data drawn from a distribution on the union of these subspaces and pose recovery as a non-convex optimization problem.
 No computationally tractable algorithm to solve this recovery problem \cite{lerman_robust_2012} seems to be available, though.

 The problem of fitting a single low-dimensional subspace to a data set consisting of a modest number of noisy inliers and a large number of outliers was considered in \cite{lerman_robust_2012}, along with a convex programming algorithm with analytical performance guarantees.
-Chen and Lerman \cite{chen_spectral_2009,chen_foundations_2009} propose spectral clustering based subspace clustering algorithms, termed Spectral Curvature Clustering (SCC) and Theoretical SCC (TSCC), along with a strategy to detect outliers, and provide corresponding probabilistic performance analyses.
+Chen and Lerman \cite{chen_spectral_2009,chen_foundations_2009} propose subspace clustering algorithms based on spectral clustering, termed Spectral Curvature Clustering (SCC) and Theoretical SCC (TSCC), along with a strategy for outlier detection, and provide corresponding probabilistic performance analyses.

-\paragraph*{Outline of the paper} The remainder of this paper is organized as follows.
+\paragraph*{Outline of the paper:} The remainder of this paper is organized as follows.
 In Section~\ref{sec:tsc}, we introduce the TSC algorithm.
 Sections~\ref{sec:detss} and \ref{sec:noise} contain analytical performance results for the noiseless and the noisy case, respectively.
 In Section~\ref{sec:erasure}, we analyze the impact of incompletely observed data points on the performance of TSC.
 Section~\ref{sec:detoutl} describes an outlier detection scheme and contains corresponding performance results.
 In Section~\ref{sec:comp}, we compare our analytical performance results for TSC to analytical performance results for SSC/RSSC and further subspace clustering algorithms.
 Section~\ref{sec:numres} contains numerical results on synthetic and on real data, including a comparison of TSC to SSC/RSSC.

 We discuss the various settings (noiseless, noisy, incomplete observations, and outliers) in an isolated fashion to keep the exposition accessible.
 All proofs are relegated to appendices.